A Message from IOM’s Founder

 Overseas Printing Has Numerous Points of Waste

 Current publishing production model – In this model, there are at least five points of shipping (often more) before a single book reaches its reader.
 From production to storage to transfers to shipping to transfers to more storage…this process requires a vast amount of fuel and manpower.
-(While we are 100% in support of creating jobs, we are not in support of creating waste if we can avoid it).
+(While we are 100% in support of creating jobs, we don’t support creating waste if we can avoid it).

 When you consider that most minimum orders for printing are in the thousands, and most books sell in the hundreds, it’s clear that there is a lot of waste going on at the warehouse level alone.
 When you add that to the fuel needed for all the various stages of shipping, it simply doesn’t make sense to continue to produce books this way, especially when we have the technology to do it differently.

 Of course, it would be amazing if more people opted for digital content, such as ebooks.
-While they still use resources for electronic storage and digital space, it’s a much smaller carbon footprint than hard copies will ever be.
+While ebooks still use resources for electronic storage and digital space, their carbon footprint is much smaller than a hard copy’s will ever be.

 At the end of the day, this model is antiquated and predominantly still used to increase the publishing company’s bottom line, which would be great if those benefits passed on to the author, but more often than not, they don’t.
 This method also does harm in other ways.